-It is a fact that many other players have entered the multi-room, wireless soundbar market but the Sonos proposition remains a compelling one.
-This is mainly because of the slick interface and its capability to support new services and features.
-Of course, there is the alternative of Sonos One available if all you wish from the soundbar is to listen to a lot of good music.
-But there is an added advantage here that Sonos Playbar can connect you to the TV as well.
+Many other brands have entered the multi-room, wireless soundbar market, but the Sonos Playbar remains a compelling one.
+This is mainly because of the sleek interface and its capability to support new services and features.

 Sonos Playbar Overview

 When it came to the actual setup of the Sonos Playbar , we found it easy for the most part.
 First, you should download the compatible iOS or Android app.
 Use the Controller app to guide you through the sound bar setup with step-by-step instructions that are easy to follow.

 The only thing that tech newbies may trip up on is the MacBook configuration for digital music library sharing.
 There are a few technical layers that can still tricky be tricky even with Sonos guides.